acaengine/docs/api/control/systems.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Updates system attributes.
-Any selection of attributes may be included in the query - unspecified items will retain their current values.When requesting an update a **version** parameter must be included that matches the current system version.
-Following a successful update this will be incremented automatically.
+Any selection of attributes form the request - unspecified items will keep their current values.
+All requests must include a **version** parameter that matches the current system version.
 {% endapi-method-description %}

 {% api-method-spec %}